 - Requires credit check and possible deposit with service

-Verizon offers its Internet services through fiber-optic cables.
+Verizon offers Internet services through fiber-optic cables.
 They claim that this enables them to offer movies, music, and videos without any interruptions - no buffering.
-There is no doubt that Verizon FiOs provides the fastest Internet speeds around - up to 500mbps!
+There is no doubt that Verizon FiOS provides the fastest Internet speeds around - up to 500mbps!
 Their lowest speed also clearly beats many of the competitor's upper speeds at 50mbps.
 On top of that, which none of the major competitors do, is that the upload speeds are equal to their download speeds, and their prices are still highly competitive.
-FiOs also offers a special Gateway router to ensure that you can get a Wi-Fi signal throughout your house.
+FiOS also offers a special Gateway router to ensure that you can get a Wi-Fi signal throughout your house.

 They advertise that the signal has a 325-foot range, and it operates on two different frequencies.
 It has enhanced controls for parents, and it also enables them to set time limits.
 There is also a guest Wi-Fi network, which enables your guests to have access to the Internet without giving them your passwords.
 Another great feature of this particular router is that there is a downloadable app for your smartphone which will enable you to control it from your phone.
 There is an additional cost for this particular router.

 Verizon FiOS also offers TV service and phone plans for those who want to bundle up.

 - Free modem and internet security suite

 - Parental controls and email inbox protection